AdiRishi/turborepo-remote-cache-cloudflare/README.md

 In order to successfully run the [deploy](.github/workflows//deploy.yml) Github action you will need the following secrets

--   `CF_API_TOKEN`
+-   `CLOUDFLARE_API_TOKEN`
--   `CF_ACCOUNT_ID`
+-   `CLOUDFLARE_ACCOUNT_ID`

 _Note: These will be automatically set for you if you use the "Deploy with Workers" button._

 ### Automatic deletion of old cache files

-This project sets up a [cron trigger](https://developers.cloudflare.com/workers/platform/triggers/cron-triggers/) for Cloudflare workers which will automatically delete old cache files within the bound R2 bucket.
+This project sets up a [cron trigger](https://developers.cloudflare.com/workers/platform/triggers/cron-triggers/) for Cloudflare workers, which automatically deletes old cache files within the bound R2 bucket.
+This behavior can be customized:

-You can disable this behavior by removing the `[triggers]` configuration in [wrangler.toml](./wrangler.toml)
+-   To disable the automatic deletion, remove the [triggers] configuration in [wrangler.toml](./wrangler.toml)

-You can change how long objects will be retained via the `BUCKET_OBJECT_EXPIRATION_HOURS` option in [wrangler.toml](./wrangler.toml) or via [workers environment variables](https://developers.cloudflare.com/workers/platform/environment-variables/)
+-   To change the retention period for objects, adjust the `BUCKET_OBJECT_EXPIRATION_HOURS` option in [wrangler.toml](./wrangler.toml) or set it via [workers environment variables](https://developers.cloudflare.com/workers/platform/environment-variables/)

 ## Setting up remote caching in your Turborepo project

-This section will describe **my recommended** way of setting up remote caching in turborepo.
-There are many ways to go about this.
-You can read can read more about this topic at the [official turborepo docs](https://turbo.build/repo/docs/core-concepts/remote-caching).
+Here's my recommended approach for setting up remote caching in your Turborepo project.
+You can read more about this topic in the [official Turborepo documentation](https://turbo.build/repo/docs/core-concepts/remote-caching).

+### Step 1: Update `turbo.json`

-**1. Modify the `turbo.json` file at your project root to include [signature validation](https://turbo.build/repo/docs/core-concepts/remote-caching#artifact-integrity-and-authenticity-verification)**
+Modify the `turbo.json` file at your project root to include [signature validation](https://turbo.build/repo/docs/core-concepts/remote-caching#artifact-integrity-and-authenticity-verification)

 ```json
 {